awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    + **NodeAutoScalingGroupMinSize**: Enter the minimum number of nodes that your node Auto Scaling group can scale in to\.
    + **NodeAutoScalingGroupDesiredCapacity**: Enter the desired number of nodes to scale to when your stack is created\.
    + **NodeAutoScalingGroupMaxSize**: Enter the maximum number of nodes that your node Auto Scaling group can scale out to\.
    + **NodeInstanceType**: Choose an instance type for your nodes\.
-For more information, see [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
+For more information, see [Choose an optimal Amazon EC2 node instance type](choosing-instance-type.md)\.
    + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of a recent Amazon EKS optimized AMI for a variable Kubernetes version\.
 To use a different Kubernetes minor version supported with Amazon EKS, replace `1.XX` with a different [supported version](kubernetes-versions.md)\.
 We recommend specifying the same Kubernetes version as your cluster\.

      You can also replace `amazon-linux-2` with a different AMI type\.
-For more information, see [Retrieving Amazon EKS optimized Amazon Linux AMI IDs](retrieve-ami-id.md)\.
+For more information, see [Retrieve recommended Amazon Linux AMI IDs](retrieve-ami-id.md)\.
 **Note**
 The Amazon EKS node AMI is based on Amazon Linux\.
 You can track security or privacy events for Amazon Linux 2 at the [Amazon Linux Security Center](https://alas.aws.amazon.com/alas2.html) or subscribe to the associated [RSS feed](https://alas.aws.amazon.com/AL2/alas.rss)\.
 Security and privacy events include an overview of the issue, what packages are affected, and how to update your instances to correct the issue\.
    + **NodeImageId**: \(Optional\) If you're using your own custom AMI \(instead of the Amazon EKS optimized AMI\), enter a node AMI ID for your AWS Region\.
 If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.